malc0mn/amiigo/Readme.md

         Read all settings from a config file.
 The config file will override any command line flags present.
   -d string
-        The NFC portal to connect to. (default "ps4amiibo") -k string
+        The NFC portal to connect to. (default "ps4amiibo") -expert
+        Allows i.a. dangerous writes to NFC tokens that can cause defunct amiibo characters.
+  -k string
         Path to retail key for amiibo decryption/encryption -l string